nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

 * **showstmt** - enable per-statement diagnostics which show as much of the statement as possible for the given statement type. *WARNING* - Do not use this for performance testing, only for diagnostics.
+* **diag** - a set of options for advanced diagnostics for CQL.
+Defaults to `diag=none`.
+  Valid values are  none, addr, mid, all.
+Presently, only none and all are supported.
 * **maxpages** - configure the maximum number of pages allowed in a CQL result set.
 This is configured to `maxpages=1` by default, so that users will be aware of any paging that occurs by default.
 If you expect and want to allow paging in your operation, then set this number